A property valuation is an important step in a home loan application process as it determines the value of the property you’re using as security.

 Tip: To be valuation-savvy, do your research.
 Collect the last 3 to 6 months of house sales data from the area to have a basic sense of what property is worth.
 It doesn’t replace a formal valuation but it can help you to be realistic about your own home (we tend to overvalue what we own) and to make sure you don’t commit more money than a property is worth.
 Read more about different types of how valuations and how they work here.

-Talk to us.
-At Pepper Money we have a comprehensive range of rates and loan product offerings that include a range of LVR options.
-We can help find the most suitable rate for your situation, and we make it really easy because we offer a one application process with multiple flexible solutions.
-Speak to us today on 13 73 77, or you can enquire online to find out if a Pepper Money loan might be the right answer for you.
+At Pepper Money, we have a comprehensive range of rates and loan product offerings that include a range of LVR options.
+Talk to us today on 137 377, or you can enquire online to find out if one our home loan options might be the right answer for you.